2021 Ethiopian general election: By constituencies

+Aftermath

 Reactions

+USIP: oppositions accused the Prosperity Party of intimidating, widespread detention of party members and of interfering in voter registration.
+In addition, NAMA also reported the deaths of some of its supporters at the hands of the government.
+Other smaller parties also made similar complaints.

-Getachew Reda, a spokesperson for the Tigray People's Liberation Front, mocked the election in a tweet, saying the Tigray Defense Forces had captured hundreds of ENDF soldiers as a gift for Abiy's "coronation as the Naked Emperor of Ethiopia."
+Getachew Reda, a spokesperson for the TPLF, mocked the election in a tweet, saying the Tigray Defense Forces had captured hundreds of ENDF soldiers as a gift for Abiy's "coronation as the Naked Emperor of Ethiopia."

 The African Union, which observed the conduct of the elections, said in a statement: It is noteworthy that the June 2021 general elections took place within the context of reforms that opened the political and civic space which enhanced the enjoyment of more basic rights and freedoms in comparison to the 2015 elections.
 Among the many positive political developments, the most prominent were the institutional strengthening of the NEBE, the release of political prisoners and the return of exiled political activists.
 The Mission concludes that despite some operational, logistical, security, political and COVID-19 related challenges, overall, the pre-election and Election Day processes were conducted in an orderly, peaceful and credible manner.
 There was nothing, in the Mission’s estimation, that distracted from the credible conduct of the elections.
 The Mission, therefore, commends all Ethiopians for the demonstrated commitment to the democratic development of the country.
 The AUEOM calls on all stakeholders to remain calm in the remaining electoral phase.
 The Mission urges any stakeholder that is dissatisfied with the electoral outcome to seek redress through the established legal and institutional mechanisms.Another observer delegation to the elections, a limited joint mission of the International Republican Institute and the National Democratic Institute, found that the elections had been preceded by promising political reforms, but that:political space, participation, and competition were acutely limited by widespread insecurity, open conflicts, and other serious constraints in the electoral environment...
 Though there were important improvements over past elections, particularly relating to the national election body and election monitoring by political parties and civil society, the environment fell short of essential standards for civil liberties, equitable campaign conditions, and security.Other civil society organisations expressed similar misgivings, as did the United States Secretary of State, who said in a statement that the "electoral process... was not free or fair for all Ethiopians".
 Five opposition parties – the Ethiopian Social Democratic Party, Balderas for True Democracy, National Movement of Amhara, Afar People's Party, and Ethiopian Citizens for Social Justice – submitted complaints about irregularities in the electoral process.

+2024 elections

+On 23 June 2024, elections were held in nine constituencies where voting had been cancelled in 2021.